John Constable: Early career

 His early style has many qualities associated with his mature work, including a freshness of light, colour and touch, and reveals the compositional influence of the old masters he had studied, notably of Claude Lorrain.
 Constable's usual subjects, scenes of ordinary daily life, were unfashionable in an age that looked for more romantic visions of wild landscapes and ruins.
 He made occasional trips farther afield.

 By 1803, he was exhibiting paintings at the Royal Academy.
 In April he spent almost a month aboard the East Indiaman as it visited south-east ports while sailing from London to Deal before leaving for China.

 In 1806 Constable undertook a two-month tour of the Lake District.
-He told his friend and biographer, Charles Leslie, that the solitude of the mountains oppressed his spirits, and Leslie wrote:
+He told his friend and biographer, Charles Robert Leslie, that the solitude of the mountains oppressed his spirits, and Leslie wrote:

 His nature was peculiarly social and could not feel satisfied with scenery, however grand in itself, that did not abound in human associations.
 He required villages, churches, farmhouses and cottages.

 Constable adopted a routine of spending winter in London and painting at East Bergholt in summer.
 In 1811 he first visited John Fisher and his family in Salisbury, a city whose cathedral and surrounding landscape were to inspire some of his greatest paintings.

 Wivenhoe Park (1816).
 National Gallery of Art, Washington.

 To make ends meet, Constable took up portraiture, which he found dull, though he executed many fine portraits.
 He also painted occasional religious pictures but, according to John Walker, "Constable's incapacity as a religious painter cannot be overstated."